Former big league manager, coach, catcher Pat Corrales dies at 82

 Corrales followed with a coaching stint in Atlanta, working on Cox's staff from 1990-2006.
 That tenure coincided with Atlanta's rise to MLB powerhouse, which included a record 14 straight division titles and a World Series championship in 1995.

-"The Atlanta Braves mourn the passing of long time Atlanta Braves bench coach Pat Corrales," the team said in a statement posted on X, the social media site formerly known as Twitter.
+"The Atlanta Braves mourn the passing of long time Atlanta Braves bench coach Pat Corrales," the team said in a statement.
 "Our thoughts are with his friends and family during this difficult time."

 Corrales finished his career in the dugout as a coach with the Washington Nationals before taking the front-office job with the Dodgers.
 He also had coaching tenures with Texas and the New York Yankees.